hashicorp/terraform-website/content/source/docs/cloud/vcs/index.html.md

 ## Viewing events

--> **Note**: The VCS Event Viewer is still in beta while support is added for additional VCS providers.
+-> **Note**: The VCS Event Viewer is still in beta as support is being added for additional VCS providers.
 Currently only GitLab.com connections established after December 2020 are supported.

 VCS events describe changes within your organization for VCS-related actions, such as creating a new VCS provider (also called an OAuth Client), loading repositories while creating a new workspace, or processing incoming webhooks.
 Displayed events are limited to the past 10 days.